GeekHunter-Brasil/hello-world/backend-styleguide/README.md

 #### 🎛️ Manager Layer

-This layer it's our source of truth about business rules.
-The manager is responsible to call all the services required (included other managers) to complete the task.
+This layer it's our source of truth when talking about business rules.
+The manager is responsible to call all the services required (included other managers) to complete the a specific task.

-Here we will do a unit test so we don't necessarily need to test everything.
+Here we want unit tests so we don't necessarily need to test everything.
 Assuming other parts of the application are also tested (they should be!), it becomes much easier to simply mock the dependency or assume it has been called when its result is not important to the test.

 Following our example, we have a manager responsible to update the hiring